Hillary Clinton thrills Toronto crowd with part feminist, part activist talk

 TORONTO — Former American presidential candidate Hillary Clinton told an appreciative crowd on Thursday that more women in politics is the way to overcome the sexism that pervades the political world, and that democracy is under assault.

-The Democrat was in Toronto — part of a 15-city tour that will also include Montreal and Vancouver — to promote her new best-selling memoir, "What Happened," in which she describes her stunning loss in last year's election to political newcomer, Republican Donald Trump, a man often criticized as a misogynist.
+The Democrat was in Toronto to promote her new best-selling memoir, "What Happened," in which she describes her stunning loss in last year's election to political newcomer, Republican Donald Trump, a man often criticized as a misogynist.

-"The only way to get sexism out of politics is to get more women into politics," Clinton said.
+"The only way to get sexism out of politics is to get more women into politics," Clinton, 69, said.
 "I want more women in politics so our politics is more representative."

-At the same time, she said, politics can also be immensely rewarding by providing women a voice at the table and she praised Prime Minister Trudeau for appointing Canada's first gender-balanced cabinet.
+At the same time, politics can also be immensely rewarding by providing women a voice at the table, said Clinton as she praised Prime Minister Justin Trudeau for appointing Canada's first gender-balanced cabinet.

-"I especially appreciate Canada's commitment to an open and diverse society that welcomes immigrants," she said to loud applause as she opened her speech.
+"I especially appreciate Canada's commitment to an open and diverse society that welcomes immigrants," she said to loud applause.

 In fact, she joked that she had received many suggestions to relocate to Canada.
 While she won't be moving, she did enjoy her summer vacation in Quebec, she said.